 You should make sure that any payroll service or software you use can handle the requirements of the Construction Industry Scheme.

 If you are a subcontractor, you must register with HMRC by calling the CIS helpline before you start work.
 Registering under the Construction Industry Scheme improves your cash flow as contractors have to make deductions when paying your invoices.
 Instead of deductions being made at 30%, they are made at 20% or in some cases not at all.

 - Normally, 20% of the invoice value is deducted.

 - If you are not registered with HMRC or they have been unable to verify you, 30% is deducted.

-- If you turn over at least £30,000 for a sole trader or £30,000 for each partner or Director, or at least £100,000 for the whole partnership or company, and you have a record of good tax compliance, you can apply to HMRC to qualify for gross payment, without any deductions.
+- If your turnover is at least £30,000 for a sole trader or £30,000 for each partner or Director, or at least £100,000 for the whole partnership or company, and you have a record of good tax compliance, you can apply to HMRC to qualify for gross payment, without any deductions.

 Deductions are not made in relation to VAT charged on an invoice or your costs such as materials and equipment hire.

 Any deductions made count towards the tax and National Insurance contributions you have to pay — either through tax self-assessment (if you are self-employed) or the PAYE system (if you are a limited company).
 If the deductions are more than the total due to HMRC, you can claim a refund at the end of the year.